-These two distinct approaches have different use cases: Discrete models can and should be applied when the entire structure of the vasculature including the smallest scales, i.e., the capillaries, is known and its resolution is needed for the question at hand.
+These two distinct approaches have different use cases: Discrete models can and should be applied when the entire structure of the vasculature including the smallest scales, that is, the capillaries, is known and its resolution is needed for the question at hand.
 This is usually restricted to small domain sizes of an order of several mm.
-By contrast, continuum models are used to simulate mass transport at larger scales, e.g., through whole organs.
+By contrast, continuum models are used to simulate mass transport at larger scales, for example, through whole organs.
 Both approaches have advantages and disadvantages: On the one hand, the computational cost of continuum models is usually smaller than for discrete ones which makes the application to larger domains possible in the first place.
 On the other hand, the information about the exact morphology of the vascular network is lost such that blood flow can only be described in an averaged sense.
 Discrete models, however, are computationally more expensive.
 Furthermore, they require the full structure of the part of the vasculature under consideration.
 This is usually realized via a graph whose edges are assigned the radius of the blood vessel segments between nodes.
-Such high-resolution data including blood vessel radii, connectivity and positions can at present only be acquired through ex-vivo imaging (Shipley et al. 2019).
-In addition, the acquisition of high-quality data is still challenging and error-prone especially on the finest scales (Köppl et al. 2020).
-By contrast, in-vivo imaging is currently only possible for larger vessels and flow therein (Shipley et al. 2019; Li et al. 2020).
-Therefore, discrete models rely on data which is not available via non-invasive imaging.
-An additional difficulty is the assignment of blood pressure or flow boundary conditions which can only be estimated for large networks (Sweeney et al. 2019; Fry et al. 2012).
-In any case, validation of these models is usually only performed on macroscopic quantities such as tissue perfusion (D'Esposito et al. 2018) since measuring flow or pressures inside single micro-vessels is not possible (Sweeney et al. 2019).
+Such high-resolution data including blood vessel radii, connectivity and positions can at present only be acquired through ex-vivo imaging.
+In addition, the acquisition of high-quality data is still challenging and error-prone especially on the finest scales.
+By contrast, in-vivo imaging is currently only possible for larger vessels and flow therein.
+Therefore, discrete models rely on data which is not available via noninvasive imaging.
+An additional difficulty is the assignment of blood pressure or flow boundary conditions, which can only be estimated for large networks.
+In any case, validation of these models is usually only performed on macroscopic quantities such as tissue perfusion since measuring flow or pressures inside single micro-vessels is not possible.14

-This has motivated the development of hybrid methods which are especially suited for cases where the full vascular morphology is unknown or too large to be modeled with a discrete approach.
+This has motivated the development of hybrid methods, which are especially suited for cases where the full vascular morphology is unknown or too large to be modeled with a discrete approach.
 The idea behind them is to explicitly resolve the larger vessels through a discrete model and to use a homogenized approach for the capillary bed.
-Next to our own work (Kremheller et al. 2019), such hybrid approaches have also been developed by Kojic et al. (2017), Vidotto et al. (2019) and Shipley et al. (2019).
-Compared to pure homogenized formulations, their advantage is that the structure of the larger vessels is retained and, therefore, the heterogeneity of blood flow and pressure in the major vessel branches is better represented.
+Next to our own work, such hybrid approaches have also been developed by Vidotto et al, Shipley et al and Kojic et al. Compared to pure homogenized formulations, their advantage is that the structure of the larger vessels is retained and, therefore, the heterogeneity of blood flow and pressure in the major vessel branches is better represented.
 Moreover, compared to discrete models, less anatomic data is needed since the morphology of the smallest vessels is not required.
 This could also have the additional advantage of a smaller computational cost and make them applicable to larger domains.
 Also quantities typically needed for validation such as tissue perfusion, blood flow or pressures at the resolution of current imaging techniques can equally be acquired from hybrid models.
-A related approach, where no homogenization of the capillaries is needed, is to generate a discrete surrogate network of the smaller scales based on the oxygen demand of the tissue (Köppl et al. 2020).
+A related approach, where no homogenization of the capillaries is needed, is to generate a discrete surrogate network of the smaller scales based on the oxygen demand of the tissue.